miso-lims/walkthroughs/3-0-libraries.md

 ## 3.1 Library QC
 After measuring the insert size or concentration, this information can be entered into each library.

-There is no bulk entry for this information yet, it must be entered for each library.
+1. Select the libraries you wish to edit:
+  * If you are continuing from the end of sections **2.1** or **2.2**, do not navigate away from the page.
+At the top left of the table after saving libraries, click the _Add QCs_ button.
+Continue to step 2.
+Otherwise, select libraries using the following:

-1. From the _Libraries_ page, check the `PROJ_0001_Br_P_PE_300_EX` library.
+  1. On the _Libraries_ page, enter your project name in the search box.
+  1. Check the boxes for the libraries that you created in sections **2.1** or **2.2**.
-1. Click the _Edit_ button at the top left of the table.
+  1. Click _Add QCs_ at the top left of the table.
-1. Enter the following (note that the QC date will be the current date):
-  1. _New Qubit_: `5.72`
-  1. _New TapeStation_: `300`
+1. Enter `1` QC per library and click _Add_.
+1. _Date_: enter today's date
+1. _Type_: `qPCR`
+1. _Result_: `22`
 1. Click _Save_.